-Loneliness isn’t something that is pleasant to experience and with the news that loneliness can affect our physical health too, we are more aware of the negativity surrounding it.
-136,000 older people in Ireland live on their own – it doesn’t mean that they are all lonely of course but it does mean that the potential or reality of loneliness is there for many of them.
+Loneliness isn’t something that is pleasant to experience.
+With the news that loneliness can affect our physical health too, we are more aware of the negativity surrounding it.
+136,000 older people in Ireland live on their own.
+It doesn’t mean that they are all lonely, of course.
+But it does mean that the potential or reality of loneliness is there for many of them.

 What can be done to prevent or combat loneliness?

 - Having A Pet – Having a pet can be a source of great company.
 I always think you can chat away to a dog and he will agree with every word you say!
 Cats make good company too.
-The advantage of a small dog is that they need exercise but not too much so it’s a good reason to get out for a walk every day, even if the weather is a little off-putting.
+The advantage of a small dog is that they need exercise but not too much.
+They’re a good reason to get out for a walk every day, even if the weather is a little off-putting.

 - Join A Club – Joining a club that you can attend on a weekly basis means that there is always something to look forward to and enjoy.
 Whether it is bowls, knitting, darts, bridge, dancing, it doesn’t matter.
 It is all about enjoying your hobby, getting out of the house and meeting people.

 - Local Festivals – The beauty of festivals is they come and they go but they offer wonderful entertainment and stimulations for a short length of time which can make a fortnight extremely busy if you avail of what is on offer.
 For example, if you enjoy gardening, there are various gardening festivals around the country (e.g. the Carlow Garden Festival) which last for about ten days each with lots to see and do.
 The Kilkenny Arts Festival starts this week and has a host of arts, plays, exhibitions and concerts to choose from.

 - Volunteering – If you can, see if you can take up a volunteer role in some form.
 Examples include working in a charity shop, visting in a hospital or offering tour guide services at a local cathedral.